gjeanmart/kauri-content/loom_tutorial/README.md

 # Loom - Part 1 - Develop and deploy a smart contract on the sidechain

-Loom Network is a Layer 2 scaling solution for Ethereum focusing on social and gaming dApp that require a very high throughput !
-It is a network of DPoS sidechains, which allows for highly-scalable games and user-facing DApps while still being backed by the security of Ethereum.
+Loom Network is a Layer 2 scaling solution for Ethereum focusing on social and gaming dApps that require a very high throughput..

-You can run your own DAppChain using the Loom software or connect to an existing one (plasma-chain)
+You can run your own DAppChain using the Loom software or connect to an existing one (plasma-chain, social-chain or gaming-chain)

-For this tutorial, we will create an account and fund a Loom account, deploy a contract on  the External Dev Plasma network called extdev and interact with it from a frontend application.
+For this tutorial, we will create and fund a Loom account, deploy a contract on the External Dev Plasma network called **extdev** and interact with it from a frontend application.

 ## Step 1 - Install Loom on your machine and fund an account